 Identification of practical means of achieving FAIR research hardware

-Contributor recognition systems.
+Contributor recognition systems

-Specifically, we aim to expand previous work (Miljković, Trisovic, & Peer, 2021) towards the definition of FAIR principles for research hardware.
+Specifically, we aim to expand previous work (Miljković, Trisovic, & Peer, 2021) towards the adaptation and expansion of FAIR principles for research hardware.
 The role model for our group will be FAIR4RS WG as we will elaborate on unique characteristics of research hardware in relation to the existing FAIR principles for data and software.
 Possible relationships between principles will also be explored.
-Moreover, we will provide a detailed analysis of current obstacles in redefinition of FAIR principles for research hardware (e.g., transferability of existing FAIR principles, value added, exhaustiveness, interdependencies of FAIR principles, and how to detail/reorient the principles accordingly).
-In particular, we will emphasize all important factors that influence research hardware documentation (e.g., research hardware documentation, available technology, knowledge, materials, standardized processes, and components (or lack thereof), specific demands for hardware licensing and link to the repairability of hardware).
+Moreover, we will provide a detailed analysis of current obstacles in application of FAIR principles for research hardware (e.g., transferability of existing FAIR principles, added value, exhaustiveness, interdependencies of FAIR principles, and how to detail/reorient the principles accordingly).
+In particular, we will emphasize all important factors that influence research hardware (e.g., research hardware documentation, available technology, knowledge, materials, standardized processes, and components (or lack thereof), specific demands for hardware licensing and to the hardware repairability).
 Additionally, we will focus on the complex dependencies to other hardware and/or software.

 Importantly, we will put lots of energy into making our work as inclusive as possible and available to everyone.
-Our outcomes will also take needs, achievements, and practicesLMIC into account.
-Therefore, involving communities from the Global South will be one of the objectives of this group.
+Our outcomes will also take needs, achievements, and practices from Low and Middle Income Countries (LMIC) into account as research hardware is a growing field of activity in these regions.
+Therefore, and following initiatives from the RDA Secretariat, involving communities from the Global South will be one of the objectives of this group.

 Participation :

-This interest group aims to collaborate with:
+This interest group aims to collaborate with and encourage RDA membership from:

+The RDA community and relevant WGs to facilitate open discussions on FAIR principles for research hardware,

-OH communitiesGathering for Open Science Hardware (GOSH), Open Source Hardware Association (OSHWA), Africa Open Science and Hardware (Africa OSH), Regional GOSH for Latin America (reGOSH)
+OH communities: Gathering for Open Science Hardware (GOSH), Open Source Hardware Association (OSHWA), Africa Open Science and Hardware (Africa OSH), Regional GOSH for Latin America (reGOSH)

-Scientific research projects involving OH Open.Make, OPENNEXT, Open Hardware Delft,
+Scientific research projects involving OH: Open.Make, OPENNEXT, Open Hardware Delft,

-Maker communities and other initiatives Open Hardware Observatory (OHO),
+Maker communities and other instrumentation initiatives: Open Hardware Observatory (OHO), Materials Equipment 4TU (http://labs.tudelft.nl/),

-Hardware specific organization Internet of Production Alliance (IoP)
+Hardware specific organization: Internet of Production Alliance (IoP)

 Metadata producer and users: datacite, OHO, IoP,